Hornets vs. Wizards Prediction & Picks - November 22

 Hornets Performance Insights

-- The Hornets' offense, which ranks 13th in the league with 113.7 points per game, has performed better than their fourth-worst defense (122.2 points allowed per game).
+- The Hornets' offense, which ranks 13th in the league with 113.7 points per game, has performed better than their fifth-worst defense (122.2 points allowed per game).

-- Charlotte ranks ninth in the NBA with 45.4 rebounds per game this season.
-Meanwhile, it ranks 11th with 43.4 rebounds allowed per contest.
+- Charlotte is grabbing 45.4 rebounds per game (ninth-ranked in NBA) this season, while allowing 43.4 rebounds per contest (11th-ranked).

 - The Hornets rank 20th in the NBA with 25.2 dimes per game.

-- With 13.8 turnovers per game, Charlotte is 16th in the NBA.
-It forces 12.9 turnovers per contest, which ranks 21st in the league.
+- Charlotte ranks 15th in the NBA with 13.8 turnovers per game this year.
+Meanwhile, it ranks 21st with 12.9 forced turnovers per game.

-- It's been a difficult stretch for the Hornets in terms of threes, as they are recording just 10 made threes per game (second-worst in NBA) and are sinking just 33.1% of their attempted three-pointers (third-worst).
+- It's been rough sledding for the Hornets in terms of threes, as they are recording just 10.0 made threes per game (second-worst in NBA) and are draining just 33.1% of their attempted threes (second-worst).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.